A person might wish to induce lactation if:

 When do I start putting the baby to the breast?

 As soon as possible after the baby’s birth.
 In many jurisdictions the person inducing lactation can take the baby immediately at birth, in the delivery room.
 In other jurisdictions, this is not possible, but the person inducing lactation should let the hospital staff know in advance that you will be the parent of this baby and that they should avoid feeding the baby with a bottle.
 A newborn can be fed by spoon or open cup without difficulty.

 Should the birth mother feed the baby at the breast?

-There are certainly advantages to her doing so.
+There are certainly advantages to her doing so for her as well as the baby.
 The baby will get the opportunity to receive breastmilk (colostrum) exclusively for a few days or even longer.
 This also helps the birth mother to prevent painful engorgement.
 Some are happy to do so, others not.
 In theory, the birth mother may bond with the baby if she feeds the baby.
 This has not yet happened amongst couples attending at our clinic to induce lactation.

 You and your family doctor

 It is important your family doctor know you are taking these medications in case side effects arise.
 And, it is important s/he know you are inducing lactation, in case side effects of any sort appear and may be related to inducing lactation.